anagha-google/cloud-composer-setup-foundations/README.md

 # Cloud Composer Setup for Data Analytics Endeavors on Google Cloud

 ## About the Repository
 This repository contains hands-on-lab modules that cover provisioning the foundational infrastructure and security in GCP for Cloud Composer based Data Analytics projects.
-It does not cover authoring complex Apache Airflow DAGs and Airflow functionality as the focus is creating a stable and secure environment for authoring pipelines.
+It does not cover authoring complex Apache Airflow DAGs and Airflow functionality as the focus is creating a stable and secure environment for authoring pipelines.<br>

+The security features covered include-
+1. Shared VPC
+2. Private Cloud Composer
+3. Authorized networks in GKE
+4. VPC-SC
+5. PSC
+6. Serverless VPC Access Connector for Cloud Functions
+7. Private Dataflow cluster in Cloud Composer DAG
+8. Network config to allow downloading from Maven/PyPi/CRAN
+9. User Managed Service Account for Cloud Composer, for Cloud Functions runtime account
+10. With permissions based on principle of least privilege (work in progress)

+The setup is verified with -
+11. Event driven Cloud Composer DAG orchestration (GCF) with Cloud Storage event trigger
+12. Event driven Cloud Composer DAG orchestration (GCF) with Cloud Pub/Sub event trigger
+13. Minimum viable data pipeline (files in GCS -> ETL with Cloud Dataflow -> BigQuery)

+It is by no means a comprehensive security setup, but is a quickstart step by step guide.

 ## Motivation and Audience